A Guide to Query Processing for Memory-Optimized Tables

 The definition of the table does not contain a clustered index.

 Clustered indexes are not supported with memory-optimized tables.
-Instead, every memory-optimized table must have at least one nonclustered index and all indexes on memory-optimized tables include all columns in the table.
+Instead, every memory-optimized table must have at least one nonclustered index and all indexes on memory-optimized tables can efficiently access all columns in the table without having to store them in the index or refer to a clustered index.

 Natively compiled stored procedures are Transact-SQL stored procedures compiled to machine code, rather than interpreted by the query execution engine.
 The following script creates a natively compiled stored procedure that runs the example query (from the Example Query section).